mokagio/mokacoding/metallo/src/posts/2020-11-20-better-merging-for-github-pull-requests.md

 ---
-title: These 10 seconds when merging will make your GitHub pull request better
+title: How to merge pull requests with a commit that improves your Git history
-description: When merging a pull request on GitHub, it helps to replace the default merge commit title with the PR title or an equally descriptive one.
-This will make your Git history more informative, and developers will understand the changes in the Git log faster.
+description: "When merging a pull request on GitHub, it helps to replace the default merge commit title with the PR title or an equally descriptive one.
+This will make your Git history more informative, and developers will understand the changes in the Git log faster."
 tags:
 - GitHub
 - Git
+og_description: "When merging on GitHub, you can improve the commit message in just a few seconds"
 ---

 When you "Squash and merge" a pull request on GitHub, the merge commit title defaults to the PR title.

-Using the pull request title, or any descriptive title with the PR id, makes a massive difference in how readable your Git history is.
+**Using the pull request title, or any descriptive title with the PR id, makes a massive difference in how readable your Git history is.**

 I wish GitHub had the same behavior for "Merge pull request" instead, it uses Git's default merge title "`Merge pull request #123 from username/branch-name`".